SongulSYTRK/Data_Access/Code_First_Example/README.md

 # CodeFirst
 # <br> We write our own database in c# .
-The codes you have written will create the database and your tables.
+All classes are created on the Visual Studio manually..
 We created a database on Sql with our C# codes.We used lazy method to link multiple objects together